Traditional marriage in Hausa culture

-A majority of Nigeria's population are Hausa.
+About a quarter of Nigeria's population are Hausa.
 They are predominantly Muslim, but some are Christians.
 They speak the Hausa language, although different tribes speak different dialects.
 Hausa traditional marriage is not as expensive as other forms of marriage in Nigeria.
 Hausa traditional marriage is based on Islamic or Sharia law.

 In this tradition, a man seeks his parents' consent when he finds a woman he intends to marry.
 After the parents have given their consent, the other marital rites follow suit.
 These stages include Na Gani Ina so, Sadaki, the wedding or Daura Aure/Shafa Fatiha, and Kai Amariya.